raspiblitz/raspiblitz/FAQ.cl.md

 ### Experimental update to the latest master
 * this won't persist in case the SDcard is reflashed so will need to manually update again.
-* the command to use the built-in script to update to the lates commit in the default branch is:
+* the command to use the built-in script to update to the last commit in the default branch is:
     ```
     config.scripts/cl.install.sh update
     ```